rill-project/rill/README.md

 # Rill

-Translation of [Eventide Framework](https://eventide-project.org/) in Elixir
+Translation of [Eventide Framework](https://eventide-project.org/) in Elixir.
+Please refer to their [documentation](http://docs.eventide-project.org/) for learning purposes or finding out arguments of some functions.

 ## Installation